 Those fake emails looking to steal your tax and personal data top the annual IRS scam list, but 11 other crooked tricks also made it, including fake IRS agents, sham charities and frivolous tax arguments (which are the only time anyone associates taxes with frivolity!).
-Highlights of each of the Dirty Dozen scams will be added, one a day, so keep checking back.
+Highlights of each of the Dirty Dozen scams will be added as the IRS releases them, one a day over 12 business days, so keep checking back.

 When it comes to tax scams, the late and loquacious MLB Hall-of-Famer Yogi Berra nailed it: "It's like déjà vu all over again."